DanielAdam13/CupheadRecreation/README.md

 Here's why:
 * Cuphead is a beloved game of mine
-* Speaking about the assignment, I figured a single boss fight in cuphead would be a great way to showcase my skills
+* Speaking about the assignment, I figured cuphead would be a great choice to recreate since it uses camera movement a lot and has a lot of potential with enemy classes, all having different interactions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>